 How much should you claim in your mechanics lien?
-That is a very frequently pondered question, and something we’ve addressed on this blog from a few angles.
+That is a very frequently question posed by contractors.
 A recent case in Connecticut illustrates that setting your claim amount may not always be straight-forward, and that there is a battle in mechanics lien laws between securing the claimant’s full work value and constraining him to the confines of the owner’s agreement and knowledge.

 General Rule: Mechanics Lien Claim Amount Should Be Equal To Value Of Contribution